 Dr. Thomas Zane is the Director of Online Behavior Analysis programs in the Department of Applied Behavioral Science at the University of Kansas.
 Dr. Zane earned his Bachelor’s and Master’s degree in psychology at Western Michigan University and his doctorate in Applied Behavior Analysis at West Virginia University.
 He has served as a Post-Doctorate Research Associate at the University of Massachusetts, Professor at Mount Holyoke College, and Johns Hopkins University Department of Psychiatry.
 Dr. Zane serves on the Executive Board of the Cambridge Center for Behavioral Studies, the international organization that represents the field of behavior analysis.
 He is also a member of the Scientific Council of the Organization of Autism Research, a group that raises money to fund innovative research in Autism Spectrum Disorders.
 Dr. Zane has been past President of the Ethics Special Interest Group of the International Association for Behavior Analysis.
 His research interests include teacher training, learning, evidenced-based practice in autism, and the philosophy of science and radical behaviorism.

-Justin Leaf, PhD, is the Director of Research and Training for Autism Partnership Foundation.
+Justin Leaf, Ph.D., is the Director of Research and Training for Autism Partnership Foundation.
 Justin received his doctorate degree in Behavioral Psychology from the Department of Applied Behavioral Science at the University of Kansas.
 Currently, Justin leads the research team at Autism Partnership Foundation, which conducts research nationally and internationally.
-His research interests include examining methods to improve social behaviors for children and adolescents with autism and developing friendships, comparing different teaching methodologies, evaluating parameters of reinforcement, and evaluating long-term outcomes for individuals diagnosed with autism.
-Justin has over 60 publications in either peer-reviewed journals, books, or book chapters and has presented at both national and international professional conferences and invited events.
+His research interests include examining methods to improve social behaviors for children and adolescents with autism and developing friendships, comparing different teaching methodologies, evaluating parameters of reinforcement, and evaluating long term outcomes for individuals diagnosed with autism.
+Justin has over 75 publications in either peer reviewed journals, books, or book chapters and has presented at both national and international professional conferences and invited events.
+Justin also recently edited a book entitled Handbook of Social Skills and Autism Spectrum Disorder: Assessment, Curricula, and Intervention.
 Justin is an Associate Editor for Review Journal of Autism and Developmental Disorders.
 Justin also serves or has served on the editorial board for the Journal of Applied Behavior Analysis, Education and Training in Autism and Developmental Disabilities, and the Journal of Autism and Developmental Disorders.

 Dr. Amanda Laprime currently serves as the Assistant to the Executive Director of the Cambridge Center for Behavioral Studies™.
 She was nominated for this position by the Board of Directors after becoming a member of the first Exceptional Student Group, and then an Advisor to the center.
 Amanda has completed a variety of projects for the center that have included an overview of the history of CCBS, a history presentation at the 2014 Annual Meeting, and the development of CE’s for the CCBS book, Behavioral Science: Tales of Inspiration, Discovery, and Science.
 Amanda completed her master’s degree at Northeastern University under the guidance of Dr. Gary Pace, and her doctorate at Simmons University (previously Simmons College) under the guidance of Dr. Ron Allen, Dr. Judah Axe, and Dr. Russell Maguire.
 Amanda currently works as a Program Director at the Center for Children with Special Needs in Glastonbury, CT where she provides leadership to the CCSN Consultation Team and supports program development in educational programs for students with Autism Spectrum Disorders and other developmental disabilities.
 In addition to her work with the Cambridge Center for Behavioral Studies™, Amanda has published research in peer-reviewed journals, presented at local and national conferences, and currently serves as a part-time lecturer for Northeastern University, an adjunct faculty at the University of Saint Joseph, and a member of the board of directors for the Verbal Behavior Special Interest Group and the Berkshire Association for Behavior Analysis and Therapy (BABAT).

-Rick has a bachelor’s degree (psychology) from Youngstown State University, a master’s and a doctoral degree (special education) from The Ohio State University.
-Rick has published multiple research articles, books, and book chapters on evidence-based education and measurement of student progress.
-He also served as the past Editor of the Journal of Precision Teaching & Celeration.
-Kubina has worked with school districts and charter schools using Precision Teaching, effective practice methods, and other measurably superior educational programs.
+Dr. Richard (Rick) Kubina is a Professor of special education at The Pennsylvania State University and co-founder of Chartlytics.
+Chartlytics merged with CentralReach where Kubina also serves as the director of research.
+Kubina has published multiple research articles, books, and book chapters on evidence-based education and measurement of student progress.
+He was the past Editor of the Journal of Precision Teaching & Celeration.
+Kubina works with school districts, health care professionals, and coaches and athletes using Precision Teaching, effective practice methods, and other measurably superior educational programs.